franjaviersans/ReactUdemyCourse/README.md

 ## Assignment 2

-- Using lits to create dynamic elements with React.
+- Using lists to create dynamic elements with React.

+## Assignment 3

+- Manipulating routes in react to create a multi-page application.

+## Assignment 4

+- First steps to use redux.